booster-pocket-router/booster/README.md

 make # Creates the bin/booster executable into the current directory
 ```

 `booster` needs to retrieve the network interfaces that provide a network connection to work.
 When it starts, it retrieves them (it is also possible to filter the network interfaces by name above the other default filers, using the option `iname`.
 On macOS I always set it to "en").
-Afterwards it spawns a proxy serverusing the protocol specified by the `proto` flag (just use **socks5**), which will fetch the data from the sources provided, according to some strategy.
+Afterwards it spawns a proxy serverusing the protocol specified by the `proto` flag (just use **socks5** for now), which will fetch the data from the sources provided, according to some strategy.
 At the moment we have only implemented a naive round robin fashion.

 ##### Run:
 ``` bash